vphpersson/icap_server/README.md

 :thumbsup:

 (Note the error message on the last row!
-It was produced by my ECS log handler from my [ecs_tools_py](https://github.com/vphpersson/ecs_tools_py) library, which is used in this project!)
+It was produced by a log handler from my [ecs_tools_py](https://github.com/vphpersson/ecs_tools_py) library, which is used in this project!)